 Tesla Model 3 Ultimate Buyers Guide

 The Tesla Model 3 was launched in 2017 and gradually started rolling out to different countries.
 The model was Teslas first genuinely high volume model and there are now many thousands of used examples on the market in many countries.
-In late 2023 Tesla revealed the "Highland" update which moved the quality of the car on and is slowly rolling out around the world.
+In late 2020 it went through a fairly significant update, and then in late 2023 Tesla revealed the "Highland" update which moved the quality of the car on and is slowly rolling out around the world.
 There have also been many variations of the model, both in terms of specification and where in the world they are made.
 We run through the history, the options, what we think are the common issues and make some suggestions on what to buy.

 Why the Model 3?